Generating the maximum value.

 The term MVP stands for Minimum Viable Product.
 The main purpose of an MVP is that it allows you to test your hypothesis about customers without going through the whole development process until the product is perfect.
 This way, you are able to gather info from your prototype and see whether or not customers will actually purchase your product.

 At tio we, as a digital product studio, focus on building products that can deliver value as soon as possible.
-So, we build a Minimum Viable Product in order to test our assumptions about what users need.
+So, we build a Minimum Viable Product in order to test our assumptions -maybe the test will be as simple as a landing page and an A-B test via Facebook- about what users need.
 MVP allows us to validate if they will pay for the product and if there is a market.

 What is Value?